upslopeio/ibm-cloud-garage-training/computer-setup/ibmcloud.md

 If you see output like `not found` then you need to install it:

 1. Visit https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli
-1. Follow the instructions for your operating system
+1. Follow the instructions for your operating system.
+Tip: You can use the shell script in the second section instead of the installer option.

 ## Install the `ibmcloud` container plugin